spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

     Fetch: 0.01s.
 Build: 3.75s.
 Total: 3.76s.
   [+] /usr/local/opt/spack/linux-ubuntu16.04-x86_64/gcc-5.4.0/armadillo-8.100.1-sxmpu5an4dshnhickh6ykchyfda7jpyn

-Since each implementation of a virtual package is responsible for locating the libraries associated with the interfaces it provides, dependents do not need to include special-case logic for different implementations and for example need only ask for :code:`spec['blas'].libs`.
+Because each implementation of a virtual package is responsible for locating the libraries associated with the interfaces it provides, dependents need not include special-case logic for different implementations.
+For example, they need only ask for :code:`spec['blas'].libs`.

 ---------------------------------------
-Modifying a package's build environment
+Modifying a Package's Build Environment
 ---------------------------------------

-Spack sets up several environment variables like PATH by default to aid in building a package, but many packages make use of environment variables which convey specific information about their dependencies, for example MPICC.
-This section covers how update your Spack packages so that package-specific environment variables are defined at build-time.
+Spack sets up several environment variables like PATH by default to aid in building a package, but many packages make use of environment variables that convey specific information about their dependencies, for example MPICC.
+This section covers how to update your Spack packages so that package-specific environment variables are defined at build time.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Set environment variables in dependent packages at build-time
+Set Environment Variables in Dependent Packages at Build Time
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Dependencies can set environment variables that are required when their dependents build.
-For example, when a package depends on a python extension like py-numpy, Spack's ``python`` package will add it to ``PYTHONPATH`` so it is available at build time; this is required because the default setup that spack does is not sufficient for python to import modules.
+For example, when a package depends on a Python extension like py-numpy, Spack's ``python`` package will add it to ``PYTHONPATH`` so it is available at build time.
+This is required because Spack's default setup is insufficient for Python to import modules.

 To provide environment setup for a dependent, a package can implement the :py:func:`setup_dependent_environment <spack.package.PackageBase.setup_dependent_environment>`